BarbeRousseLibre/hermessenger/README.md

 - Adding Robotframework + Selenium2Library tests suits, and how to make it works (and install pip, venv and such)…
 - Adding a self-made logo
 - Adding a feature to add a prefix in front of subject, regarding a list of subject into the mail form
-- Adding a sweet way to add a prefix for subject as body, allowing to know easier that the current mail of the recipient's mail box is coming from this script.
+- Adding a sweet way to add a prefix for subject as body, allowing to know easier and quicker that the current mail of the recipient's mail box is coming from this script.

 ## How it works